SciBorgs/SciGuides/projects/intro-to-programming/Java101.md

 ## Open Repo in VSCode

 1. Open VSCode
-	- If you installed regular, non-WPILib VSCode, open that
+	- If you installed regular, non-WPILib VSCode, open that.
 2. Open the repository folder
 	- In VSCode, go to File > Open Folder (or use the keyboard shortcut: Ctrl+K Ctrl+O on Windows/Linux, Cmd+O on Mac).
     - Navigate to the directory where you cloned your repository.